MicrosoftDocs/security/compass/incident-response-process.md

 - Avoid distractions

-   Defer long-term security investments like implementing large and complex new security systems or replacing antimalware solutions until after the recovery operation.
+   Defer long-term security investments like implementing large and complex new security systems or replacing anti-malware solutions until after the recovery operation.
 Anything that does not have direct and immediate impact on the current recovery operation is a distraction.

 Here are some helpful tips: